icyleaf/salt/README.md

 - [x] `BasicAuth`
 - [x] `Router` (lightweight)

-All these components use the same interface, which is described in detail in the Rack specification.
+All these components use the same interface, which is described in detail in the Salt::App specification.
 These optional components can be used in any way you wish.

 ## Contributing